numtide/software-consulting-documents/ICA.md

 the insolvency of either party; or (if applicable)  (ii) the death of Contractor;

 2.5.
-On termination of this agreement, for any cause whatsoever, Contractor shall remain entitled to payment for any outstanding work or expenses payments up to and including the termination date.
+On termination of this agreement, for any cause whatsoever, the Contractor shall remain entitled to payment for any outstanding work or expenses payments up to and including the termination date.

 ### 3. Conflict of Interest